-Checks for consensus among group members

-Obtains members consent upon completion of each step

-Writes group solution

--- to accomplish this, use phrases like:
+Checks for consensus among group members Obtains members consent upon completion of each step Writes group solution Turns in completed problem -- to accomplish this, use phrases like:

 Can you explain how we got this?
 Let's summarize what we have decided...
 Does everyone agree?